Cyrus Todiwala: Biography

 He has since worked with the National Health Service to create ethnic menus for hospitals alongside Loyd Grossman, and with the London East Training and Enterprise Council to create an Asian and Oriental cooking school with an onsite restaurant so that students could be trained in a real working kitchen.
 However, the school closed after a few years following a change in funding.
 While he was facing threats of deportation from the Home Office, he was also on the National Advisory Council for Education and Training Targets alongside former Home Secretary David Blunkett.

 In 2006, he opened Café’t’, a coffee shop / restaurant hybrid.
 He launched a range of cooking sauces under the brand name Mr Todiwala's in 2010, which added to an existing range of pickles and chutneys.
 In 2011, he launched a new restaurant named Mr Todiwala's Kitchen, which is located within the Hilton Hotel at Heathrow Airport's Terminal 5.
 He has appeared regularly at Taste Festivals, including those in London and in Dubai.

-As part of the Diamond Jubilee of Elizabeth II, Todiwala cooked for the Queen and the Duke of Edinburgh at Kirishna Avanti school in Harrow.
+As part of the Diamond Jubilee of Elizabeth II, Todiwala cooked for the Queen and the Duke of Edinburgh at Krishna Avanti school in Harrow.
 He cooked a version of Country Captain using rare breed mutton from North Ronaldsay in the Orkney Islands.
 The dish has since been added to the menu at Café Spice Namaste.

 In December 2014, after having established four premiere restaurants in London, Cyrus returned to India to establish The River Restaurant, his first restaurant in India, at the Acron Waterfront Resort in Baga on the banks of the Baga river in Goa.

 In 2017 Todiwala became the Rare Breeds Survival Trust (RBST)'s first ever chef ambassador.
 This role enables Todiwala to combine his interests in food and conservation.